yashk9293/email-validator/README.md

 ### Run Locally

-To run **weather application** locally, run this command on your git bash:
+To run **email validator application** locally, run this command on your git bash:

 Linux and macOS: